 MB: I read somewhere that you’re really into film.
 What are some of the ones that you are drawn to that influenced you?

 EC: I studied French growing up, so I started like any young person with the French new wave.
 My brother is in film as well, and he was a major Fellini fan.
 I have four older brothers and all of them love Fellini.
 So, you know, obviously new Italian realism.
 Then you have Anges Varda with the French new wave and she’s incredible.

 MB: You mention Audrey Hepburn on your Instagram profile, you must love her movies.

 EC: I do.
 I love old Hollywood, too.
 She was so elegant.
 I remember specifically there was this GAP commercial where they had Audrey in the black pants and the black sweater.
 It’s a funny face ad and I didn’t know who she was.
 And my mom’s like, ‘Oh, she was a ballet dancer.
 She became an actress.
 That’s Audrey Hepburn.’
 And I was like, ‘really?’

 I always loved Sabrina because again, I studied French for a long time in Paris when I was 14.
 And it was about a young girl who goes to France, grows up and comes back like an adult.
-And the first acting program I ever did was in Paris.
-And that’s when I thought, ‘Oh, this really is kind of my calling.’
+That was the first acting program I ever did was in Paris.
+That’s when I thought, ‘Oh, this really is kind of my calling.’

 MB: Do you ever forget you’re acting in the role?

 EC: People say they do.
 I feel like you hit this weird medium balance when you’re in the scene, but you also throw the connection to the audience as well.
 Like when you’re on set, there’s a connection to the camera…you have this secondary awareness of that.
 You’re also willingly letting people into what it is you’re doing, but you’re still doing that one thing a hundred percent.